 1. Wake and create.

-It's also a handy step to master before you advance to more challenging visualisations (say, building your own business) that could feel scary or unrealistic from the get-go.
+It's also a handy step to land before you advance to more challenging visualisations—say, running a marathon .
 "Learn to rewind your images and start again slowly" if they don't resonate with you, says Fifer.
-"Eventually, with practice, you will gain more control and ability to manipulate the images to exactly what you want to experience", she says.
+"Eventually, with practice, you will gain more control and ability to manipulate the images to exactly what you want to experience".

 2. Mine the details.

 According to Chu, when you imagine every detail, scenario and emotion involved in achieving your goal, you're actually practising how to succeed with concrete actions rather than just casually thinking about achieving it.
 To do this well, consider as many of your five senses as possible and how they'd apply to your goal, says Anna Hennings, a mental-performance consultant in Austin.